omgmog/install-all-firefox/README.markdown

 4. It'll take a little while to grab the .dmg files, but it should only need to do this once. (until you reboot and the contents of /tmp are deleted)

+To see what you have installed, enter the following

+> ./install-all-firefox.sh status

 ## NEW FEATURES
 - Detects previously installed (by install-all-firefox) Firefoxes and prompts to reinstall